mitmproxy/mitmproxy/docs/scripting/events.rst

     *   - .. py:function:: websocket_handshake(flow)
         - Called when a client wants to establish a WebSocket connection.
-The WebSocket-specific headers can be manipulated to manipulate the handshake.
+The WebSocket-specific headers can be manipulated to alter the handshake.
 The ``flow`` object is guaranteed to have a non-None ``request`` attribute.